shmashing/destiny-scrim-tracker/README.md

 ## Contributing

 Feature branches should have pull requests opened between themselves and the `master` branch when ready for submission, with relevant stakeholders added as reviewers.
-PRs may be merged to `develop` upon a single approval.
+PRs may be merged to `master` upon a single approval.
 As a general rule of thumb, it is generally prudent to wait for successful builds from the initial PR before opening and/or merging the final PR.